 GRR Rapid Response | Forensics and live response toolset | DFIR professionals | Less intuitive for beginners |

-What’s Next for EDR Tools?
+Foresight: What’s Next for EDR Tools?

-While we discuss and ponder over existing EDR tools and their features, threat actors might be adopting stealthier techniques and AI-generated malware, this very minute.
+While we discuss and ponder over existing EDR tools list and their features, threat actors might be adopting stealthier techniques and AI-generated malware, this very minute.
 So, it is important to understand the next evolution of EDR.

-According to our in-house detection and response experts, EDR will move towards proactive detection powered by machine learning and large language models (LLMs).
+- EDR will move towards proactive detection powered by machine learning and large language models (LLMs).
 Conventional EDRs rely on rules, signatures and behaviour patterns, and attackers are easily slipping past them using memory-only payloads, DLL injections and even EDR evasion frameworks like HookChain.

-To achieve “the next” for EDR tools, many vendors have started experimenting with LLM-driven threat detection, where AI models analyse live endpoint telemetry, command-line behaviour and even human-like attacker tactics in real time.
+- To achieve “the next” for EDR tools, many vendors have started experimenting with LLM-driven threat detection, where AI models analyse live endpoint telemetry, command-line behaviour and even human-like attacker tactics in real time.
+This allows the system to predict malicious intent, even before the code is executed.

-Soon, LLMs may be able to reason through them like analysts, explaining attack paths, suggesting response actions and learning from every incident.
+- Soon, LLMs may be able to reason through them like analysts, explaining attack paths, suggesting response actions and learning from every incident.

 Conclusion